ChatGPT2/Space-Oddity-Bowie/README.md

 # Advanced usage

 This shortcut supports iPhone, iPad and Mac, supports continuous conversations, supports quit chat, new chat.
-The usage is as f
+The usage is as follows:

+- Th